pacs-course/pacs-examples/Examples/src/Parallel/OpenMP/SimpsonHybrid/README.md

 - A simple usage  of the json reader.
 Much, much more in [Json for modern C++](https://github.com/nlohmann/json)
 - The use of `MPI_Reduce()` to collect partial sums
-- The ise of `omp parallel for` directive with reduction clause.
+- The use of `omp parallel for` directive with reduction clause.
 - The C++ function wrapper
 - The use of a C++ `std::tuple<>` to pack heterogeneous data.